10 Ways to Reduce Small Business Costs

 How many applications do you use every day?
 There are probably a few applications you have on your computer right now that you have never used or very rarely use.
 You can reduce your business costs by only purchasing the software you really need and avoiding the cost of purchasing other apps, plus any upgrade fees necessary to keep the software current.
 Open-source software alternatives to brand name applications are also an effective way to reduce your business costs.

 Buy Refurbished Equipment

-Buying brand new, retail-priced equipment is a big business cost.
+Buying brand new retail-priced equipment is a big business cost.
 You can reduce the expense by buying refurbished furniture and equipment that is often as good as the brand new variety but offered by manufacturers at a discounted price.

 Look Into Bartering

 Bartering is an exchange of your goods and services for goods and services you need without any cash changing hands.
-When a successful bartering arrangement is reached, you can reduce your business costs by avoiding the initial outlay of funds in order to fill an immediate need.
+When a successful bartering arrangement is reached, you can reduce your business costs by avoiding the initial outlay of funds to fill an immediate need.

 Each of these ten ways to reduce business costs focuses on making an alternate decision that can save you money.
 If you can adopt a "business cost-friendly" mindset, helping you reduce your business costs every day.
 Many of these smart decisions will become second nature and eventually work their way into all of your business decisions.